HewlettPackard/image-streamer-reference-architectures/RA-SAP-HANA-DB/README.md

         The SAP System Identification of the SAP HANA database host.
 Rules for SAP System ID definition apply.

     HanaStartAfterReboot
         Sets the autostart option for HANA after a system reboot.
-Possible values are Yes and No.
+Possible values are 'Yes' and 'No'.

     HanaUpdate
         Defines if the SAP HANA database shall be updated.
-Possible values are true and false.
+Possible values are 'True' and 'False'.

     HostName
         The hostname of the system.